dgraph-io/dgraph-docs/content/graphql/admin/index.md

 }
 ```

+{{% notice "tip" %}}
+While modifying the GraphQL schema, if you get errors like `errIndexingInProgress`, `another operation is already running` or `server is not ready`, then please wait for a bit and then retry the schema update.
+{{% /notice %}}

 ## Using `querySchemaHistory` to see schema history

 You can query the history of your schema using `querySchemaHistory` on the